Learn the warning signs of prescription medication addiction.

 - Drug-seeking behavior –These are addictive behaviors that are characterized by compulsive actions performed in an attempt to procure more of the drug – obtaining multiple prescriptions, “shopping” doctors to find one willing to write more or stronger prescriptions, forging prescriptions, etc.

-- Addiction –The biggest characteristic of an active addiction is when a person is unable to discontinue the use/misuse/abuse of the substance, even in the face of negative consequences – relationship problems, difficulties at work, health issues, or legal entanglements.
+- Addiction –The biggest characteristic of active addiction is when a person is unable to discontinue the use/misuse/abuse of the substance, even in the face of negative consequences – relationship problems, difficulties at work, health issues, or legal entanglements.

 For example, a person who continues to drive while they are impaired, even after multiple arrests, is exhibiting signs of being addicted.